dwarvesf/WeAreHiring/life/life-at-dwarves-software-design-group.md

 ---

 ### The idea: A path to better software

+>
-*“Everything in software architecture is a trade-off, and the why is more important than how."
-Neal Ford is a Director and software architect at ThoughtWorks*
+>*“Everything in software architecture is a trade-off, and the why is more important than how."
+Neal Ford is a Director and software architect at ThoughtWorks.*

 At Dwarves, we believe that growth is our universal language, and we always strive to improve ourselves, individual-wise and team-wise.